 In respect to the safeguarding of children and vulnerable adults, ensure compliance with all statutory requirements.

 With deep sadness and regret, the Catholic Church in Australia acknowledges the terrible revelations of abuse that have happened in our parishes and Catholic institutions, and we sincerely apologise to all victims of abuse.
-The Catholic Church in Australia is committed to responding to these revelations of abuse and to protecting our children and vulnerable people in our care.
+The Catholic Church in Australia is committed to responding to these revelations of abuse, to hearing survivors and ensuring justice, and to protecting our children and vulnerable people who are currently in our care.

 The Western Australian Professional Standards Office (WAPSO) in Perth has been charged to implement the Towards Healing protocol throughout the Church of Western Australia.
 Any allegations and complaints of inappropriate behaviour against clergy, religious or other paid or voluntary personnel of the Catholic Church in Western Australia should be directed to this office.
 All contact is treated with respect and confidentially.

-The WAPSO also responds pastorally to survivors of abuse and manages the process that seeks to bring these people to a place of wholeness, hope and healing.
+The WAPSO also provides pastoral support to survivors of abuse and assists with bringing them to a place of wholeness, hope and healing.

 Click here for their webpage and contact details.